Physics at Harvard

 For the examination, each student is asked to select, prepare, and discuss in depth a topic in physics, and to answer questions from the faculty committee both about that topic specifically and more broadly about the student’s larger subfield.
 Originality is welcomed but not required.

 The student selects the topic—preferably but not necessarily related to the proposed field of thesis research—and then submits a title and abstract together with a list of completed course requirements (described under Program of Study) and a decision as to whether the prospective doctoral research will be experimental or theoretical.
-The student then confers in detail with the committee chair about the topic to be discussed and the nature of the examination.
+The student then confers in detail with the committee chair about the topic to be discussed and concrete expectations for the examination.
 The committee chair provides written approval of the topic, and the overall composition of the examination committee must be approved by Director of Graduate Studies.
 To ensure adequate preparation, this conference should take place at the earliest possible date, typically one to two months before the examination.

 Oral examinations are evaluated on the knowledge and understanding students demonstrate about their chosen topic as well as about their general subfield.
 Students are also judged on the clarity and organization of their expositions.
 The examining committee may take into account other information about the candidate’s performance as a graduate student.